-By selecting the Create a simple projectcheck box you are skipping the archetype selection and the project type is automatically set to Project Object Model (POM).
-To create a standalone module, clear the Create a simple project check box and follow the onscreen instructions.
+By selecting the Create a simple projectcheck box you are skipping the archetype selection and the project type is automatically set to Project Object Model (POM), which is a requirement for multi-module Maven projects.

+To create a standalone Maven project instead, clear the Create a simple projectcheck box and follow the onscreen instructions to set the packaging option to jar or war.